arnodjiang/TabDSR/README.md

-# Official Implementation for the Paper:
-## **TabDSR: Decompose, Sanitize, and Reason for Complex Numerical Reasoning in Tabular Data**
+# **TabDSR: Decompose, Sanitize, and Reason for Complex Numerical Reasoning in Tabular Data**

 We strongly recommend referring to our run example to implement our results.